 This area of the park is centered around the massive Yellowstone Lake, which is the largest high elevation lake in North America.
 The lake can be explored from a variety of vantage points, including the Fishing Bridge and its expansive shoreline.
 Also found in this section of Yellowstone are the unique thermal features at Mud Volcano and Sulphur Caldron.

 The diversity of wildlife in this park also brings danger, especially for those heading into the backcountry.
-Extra caution needs to be taken given that this is grizzly bear country.
-A bear proof canister for your food is required, and bear spray is highly recommended.
+Extra caution needs to be taken given that this is a grizzly bear country.
+A bear-proof canister for your food is required, and bear spray is highly recommended.
 Knowing what to do in the case of a bear encounter is also critical to your safety.

 The Danger of Hot Springs and Geysers